What are Blameless Retrospectives? How Do You Run Them?

 What is a Blameless Postmortem?

-A blameless postmortem (or retrospective) is a post-incident document that helps teams figure out why an incident happened, and brainstorm how to improve the process to prevent similar incidents from happening again.
+A blameless postmortem (or retrospective) is a post-incident document that helps teams figure out why an incident happened and brainstorm how to improve the process to prevent similar incidents.
+Also known as incident retrospectives, post-incident reviews, or post-action reviews, the blameless postmortem might also include a root cause analysis (RCA) exercise.

 What is Included in the Incident Retrospective Document?

-• Their actions at a particular time.
+· Their actions at a particular time

-• Efforts observed
+· Efforts observed

-• Expectations
+· Expectations

-• Assumptions
+· Assumptions

-• An understanding of the timeline of events
+· An understanding of the timeline of events

-Goals of the Incident Retrospective
+· Goals of the Incident Retrospective

-Why it’s Only Human to Blame
+Why It's Only Human to Blame

 In a 2010 TED talk, Brené Brown, an American researcher, described the human tendency to blame as “a way to discharge pain and discomfort”.
-We, as humans are hardwired through to use blame to channel their pain and discomfort.
-Going against millennia of biology and sociology is a tough task, so it makes sense why (in the back of our minds), we tend to point blame and usually away from ourselves.
+We, as humans, are hardwired to use blame to channel their pain and discomfort.
+Going against the millennia of biology and sociology is a tough task, so it makes sense why (in the back of our minds), we tend to point blame and usually away from ourselves.

-Blame Vs. Blameless
+Blame vs. Blameless Culture

 How is Blame Culture Restraining Growth?